Eli4m/AI_OpSec/Readme.md

 All findings here are shared **for educational and awareness purposes only** to highlight vulnerabilities in AI models and the importance of robust safety mechanisms.

-**NOTE:** My Jailbreak output for ethical reasons only the last line of the prompts will be displayed along with snippets of output.
+**NOTE:** For ethical reasons the output will only display the last line of the prompt along with snippets of the response.

 ### 2. [Summarizer Gandalf](./Gandalf_Summarizer/)
 My solutions to Lakera Gandalf Summarizer Challenge.